arindas/arindas.github.io/content/_index.md

 +++

 I primarily work with low-latency distributed systems and deep learning inference at scale.
-This blog discusses my projects, ideas and ruminations.
+This blog discusses my projects and ideas.